virt-lightning/virt-lightning/README.md

 ## **vl status**

-List the VM, their IP and if they are reachable.
+List the VMs, their IP and if they are reachable.

 ## **vl ansible_inventory**